 Summary of recent papers:

 Coauthors: Camila Casas (Banco de la Republica), Federico J. Dıez (Federal Reserve Bank of Boston), Gita Gopinath (Harvard)

 Citation: Working Paper

 Most trade is invoiced in very few currencies.
 Despite this, the Mundell-Fleming benchmark and its variants focus on pricing in the producer’s currency or in local currency.
 We model instead a ‘dominant currency paradigm’ for small open economies characterized by three features: pricing in a dominant currency; pricing complementarities, and imported input use in production.
 Under this paradigm: (a) terms of trade are stable; (b) dominant currency exchange rate pass-through into export and import prices is high regardless of destination or origin of goods; (c) exchange rate pass-through of non-dominant currencies is small; (d) expenditure switching occurs mostly via imports and export expansions following depreciations are weak.
-Using merged firm level and customs data from Colombia we document strong support for the dominant currency paradigm and reject the alternatives of producer currency and local currency pricing.
+Using merged firm level and customs data from Colombia we document strong support for the dominant currency paradigm.

 Date: Summer 2017

 Coauthors: Ricardo Caballero (MIT) and Emmanuel Farhi (Harvard University)